code-423n4/2023-07-basin/README.md

 Prior to running tests, you should set up your environment.
 At present this repository contains fork tests against ETH mainnet; your environment will need an `MAINNET_RPC_URL` key to run these tests.
 This is used in `IntegrationTestGasComparisons.sol`.

 Additionally, the `--ffi` cheatcode is used to verify certain actions.
 Due to the arbitrary code execution nature of `--ffi`, it is advised to review the executed code prior to running.

+To setup the python enviornment:
+`python3 -m venv env`
+`source env/bin/activate`
+`python3 -m pip install -r requirements.txt`

 The test using `-ffi` are:
   - `testFuzz_powu()`
   - `testSim_capReserve_decrease()`